decaf-dev/vaultexplorer.com/docs/quickstart.md

 <Video name="sticky-filter-group-1.mov" maxWidth="400px"/>

-## Set a filter group as normal
+## Unset a filter group as sticky

-Now let's set the sticky filter group as a normal group.
+Now let's unset the sticky filter group.

 1. Hold `ctrl` (Windows/Linux) or `cmd` (Mac)
-2. Click the sticky group to set it as a normal group
+2. Click the group to unset it as a sticky group

 <Video name="sticky-filter-group-2.mov" maxWidth="400px"/>